Euler equations and turbulence: analytical approach to intermittency: Active regions

 \section{Active regions}

 Let us assume as before that $u(x,t)$ is the velocity field of a turbulent fluid in the periodic box $\T^3_L$ on a time interval $[0,T]$, and $V_q$'s are defined by \eqref{vol}.
-In this section we will introduce regions that capture most of the active eddies, i.e. eddies with at least a certain turn-over speed $s_q$.
-In order to properly define the speed and the regions we will make use of atomic decompositions.
-Let us briefly recall the definition (for more, see \cite{adams}).
-For $q\geq 0$ and $k \in [0,2^q-1]^3 \cap \Z^3$ we define the dyadic cubes
+In this section we introduce regions that capture most of the active eddies.
+Let us now fix any positive adimensional decreasing sequence $\s_q \ra 0$ with zero exponential type